IBM/code-engine-java-sdk/README_FIRST.md

 server since it will no longer be used now that you have created your repository on `Public Github`.

-### 2. Sanity-check your copy of the `java-sdk-template` repository
+### 2. Sanity-check your new repository
-After copying or cloning this repository, you can do a quick sanity check by running this command in the project root directory:
+After creating your new project from the template repository, and cloning it in your local development environment, you can do a quick sanity check by running this command in the project root directory:
 ```
 mvn package